LA Respiratory Issues

 Local blocks: Lidocaine line block if the animal is conscious

 Position/preparation: Standing is easiest.
 The head can be elevated in a dental harness.
-Standing isn’t always an option.
+However, standing isn’t always an option.
 Having the animal’s neck as straight as possible helps keep the incision midline.
 If the animal is conscious, the area is clipped and prepped routinely.
 If the animal has collapsed, just make an incision.

 Surgery Supplies: